iwojdan/env_go_docker_kind/README.md

 # env_go_docker_kind
-1) Trigger the script
+1) changed the chmod of script

-./env_go_docker_kind
+  chmod 777 env_go_docker_kind.sh

+2) trigger the script

+  ./env_go_docker_kind.sh

-2)To update env PATHs
+3)  update env PATHs

 source .profile

-3) Now you can use kind and create the cluster
+4) Now you can use kind and create the cluster